briandgomez/Study/Security+/Security Operations.md

 # Wireless Security Settings
-- <u>Wi-Fi Protected Access 3 (WPA3)</u>: newest security standard that keeps your Wifi connection safe.
+- <u>Wi-Fi Protected Access 3 (WPA3)</u>: newest security standard that keeps your Wifi connection safe
     - Galois/Counter Mode Protocol (GCMP) block cipher code is a stronger encryption than the one used on WPA2
+        - Includes data confidentiality feature using AES, Message Integrity Check (MIC), and Galois Message Authentication Code (GMAC)
+    - <u>Simultaneous Authentication of Equals (SAE)</u>: new more secure password key exchange that replaced the Pre-Shared Key (PSK) system used in WPA2.
+With this new system, everyone uses a different session key even with the same PSK

-- <u>AAA/Remote Authentication</u>: tracks resources connecting to a network
+- <u>AAA/Remote Authentication</u>: framework used to determine how access to computers works
     - A = Authentication
     - A = Authorization
     - A = Accounting